 1. Can you take vitamin C cough drops and cold medicine during pregnancy?

-Doctors say that it is perfectly fine to take vitamin C cough drops (like HALLS Defense) or cold medicine during pregnancy.
+Doctors say that it is perfectly fine to take vitamin C cough drops (like HALLS Defense) or common cold medication during pregnancy.
 It is like supplementing your body with an essential nutrient, which your body and your newborn needs.
 You should avoid taking extra doses and check with your doctor before you start taking them.

 2. Can vitamin C affect pregnancy tests?